Helena, Arkansas: Blues

 Robert Palmer noted that in the mid-1930s Helena was "the blues capital of the Delta".
 Among the musicians who regularly visited and performed in the area at that time were Robert Johnson, Johnny Shines, Sonny Boy Williamson II, Robert Nighthawk, Howlin' Wolf, Elmore James, David "Honeyboy" Edwards, Memphis Slim and Roosevelt Sykes.

 Historic buildings

 Helena, Arkansas is home to historic buildings such as the Sidney H. Horner House and the Centennial Baptist Church.
 The Edwardian Inn is located on land occupied by Union forces during the Siege of Vicksburg in 1863, and is listed in the National Register of Historic Places.

+In fiction

+The city features prominently in the novel The Pirates of the Mississippi by Friedrich Gerstäcker, published in 1848.

 Education

 Helena-West Helena School District operates schools in what was Helena.

 Schools in the former West Helena.